 116 if event is checked_event:

-or look at values of local variables:
+or look at the values of local variables:

 (gdb) py-locals